Wantage: History

 Wantage was a small Roman settlement but the origin of the toponym is somewhat uncertain.
-It is generally thought to be from an Old English phrase meaning "decreasing river".
+It was seemingly named after a stream that was there originally, with possible etymology being 'to wane, decrease' or an intermittent stream.
 King Alfred the Great was born at the royal palace there in the 9th century, in what was originally known as Wanating.
 Wantage appears in the Domesday Book of 1086.
 Its value was £61 and it was in the king's ownership until Richard I passed it to the Earl of Albemarle in 1190.
 Weekly trading rights were first granted to the town by Henry III in 1246.
 Markets are now held twice weekly on Wednesdays and Saturdays.
 Royalist troops were stationed in Wantage during the English Civil War.

 In the 19th century, Lord Wantage became a notable local and national benefactor.
 He was very involved in founding the British Red Cross Society.
 In 1877 he paid for a marble statue of King Alfred by Count Gleichen to be erected in Wantage market place, where it still stands today.
 He also donated the Victoria Cross Gallery to the town.
 This contained paintings by Louis William Desanges depicting deeds which led to the award of a number of VCs, including his own gained during the Crimean War.
 It is now a shopping arcade.
 Wantage is home to the Community of Saint Mary the Virgin, founded by the vicar of Wantage William John Butler in 1848; it was once one of the largest communities of Anglican nuns in the world.
 Wantage once had two breweries which were taken over by Morlands of Abingdon.
 In 1988 the town was thrust into the headlines after a Brass Tacks programme entitled "Shire Wars" exposed the drunken violence that plagued the town and surrounding villages at that time.

 Governance

-Wantage has a town council consisting of 16 councillors, 15 of whom (as of 2022) are Liberal Democrats with the remaining being a Labour councillor.
-It is also part of the district of the Vale of White Horse.

-Until 1974, Wantage had two local government councils: Wantage Rural District, which had its headquarters in Belmont, Wantage and Wantage Urban District, which had its headquarters in Portway.
-These bodies were both abolished as part of the Local Government Act 1972 and became part of the Vale of White Horse District Council.
+There are three tiers of local government covering Wantage, at civil parish (town), district, and county level: Wantage Town Council, Vale of White Horse District Council, and Oxfordshire County Council.
+The town council is based at the council offices at The Beacon on Portway, formerly known as the Civic Hall, which also serves as an events venue.

-The Wantage constituency is currently represented by Conservative MP David Johnston who was first elected in the 2019 general election after former MP Ed Vaizey announced that he would not stand for re-election.
-The nearby towns of Didcot, Faringdon and Wallingford are also part of the Wantage constituency.
-At the time of the 2019 general election, the Wantage constituency had a total electorate of 90,876.
+Wantage is part of the Didcot and Wantage constituency which is currently represented in the House of Commons by Liberal Democrat MP Olly Glover who was first elected in the 2024 general election.
+The constituency was first contested at the 2024 general election after the former Wantage constituency was abolished following the completion of the 2023 Periodic Review of Westminster constituencies.